Donor Data: How to Turn Insights Into Donations

 SMS opt-in campaigns

-SMS opt-in campaigns allow prospective donors to opt-in to your messaging services.
-You can set up an automated text messaging campaign that nudges people to share their data with you.
+SMS opt-in campaigns allow prospective donors to opt in to your messaging services.
+With CallHub’s Text-to-join feature along with it, you can set up an automated text messaging campaign that nudges people to share their data with you.
 Here’s how it works:

-Do you notice a shortcode number, 33339 to which the message has been sent?
-You can rent a shortcode number that will uniquely represent your nonprofit organization.
+Do you notice a shortcode number, 33339, to which the message has been sent?
+You can rent a shortcode number through CallHub that will uniquely represent your organization.
 Prospective donors can easily remember a short number and memorize your brand.

 Calling campaigns

 You might have purchased a list of donors from a third-party vendor or looked up donor information using specific tools or social media.
-However, to gain an in-depth understanding of your donors, you can run a calling campaign.
+However, to gain an in-depth understanding of your donors, you can run a calling campaign using CallHub’s call center software.

-You can conduct phone surveys, build donor relations, solicit donations, and more while you are collecting donor data.
+With CallHub’s cloud-based calling solution, you can conduct phone surveys, build donor relations, solicit donations, automate follow-ups and track conversations by integrating CRMs like Salesforce, NationBuilder, and Blackbaud while you are collecting donor data.

 After collecting donor data, it is time to leverage it to boost your fundraising, improve donor relations, and more.
 But what are ways in which you can leverage it?
 Let’s explore.